What Bookkeeping, Accounting, and Auditing Clerks Do

 - Use bookkeeping software, online spreadsheets, and databases

 - Enter (post) financial transactions into the appropriate computer software

 - Receive and record cash, checks, and vouchers

 - Put costs (debits) and income (credits) into the software, assigning each to an appropriate account

 - Produce reports, such as balance sheets (costs compared with income), income statements, and totals by account

 - Check for accuracy in figures, postings, and reports

 - Reconcile or note and report any differences they find in the records

 The records that bookkeeping, accounting, and auditing clerks work with include expenditures (money spent), receipts (money that comes in), accounts payable (bills to be paid), accounts receivable (invoices, or what other people owe the organization), and profit and loss (a report that shows the organization’s financial health).

 Workers in this occupation have a wide range of tasks.
-Some in this occupation are full-charge bookkeeping clerks who maintain an entire organization’s books.
+Some are full-charge bookkeeping clerks who maintain an entire organization’s books.
 Others are accounting clerks who handle specific tasks.

 These clerks use basic mathematics (adding, subtracting) throughout the day.

-As organizations continue to computerize their financial records, many bookkeeping, accounting, and auditing clerks use specialized accounting software, spreadsheets, and databases.
-Most clerks now enter information from receipts or bills into computers, and the information is then stored electronically.
+Bookkeeping, accounting, and auditing clerks use specialized computer accounting software, spreadsheets, and databases to enter information from receipts or bills.
 They must be comfortable using computers to record and calculate data.